jellyfin-archive/jellyfin-roku-original/README.txt

 http://sdkdocs.roku.com/display/sdkdoc/Developer+Guide

-Then, zip up the source code directory.
+Git clone this project.
+Zip up the contents of the main project directory(Eg: jellyfin-roku) such that the manifest is at the root of the archive.
 Visit 192.168.1.100 in your browser, updating the IP address with the IP of the Roku device.
-From here you can upload the zip to the device.
+From here, you can upload the zip to the device.

 To debug, use any telnet client on port 8085 of the Roku.
 In windows, open a command promt: